ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC removes the Client from the list of current members or the group.

-* In case of forced eviction, i.e., for cases 2 and 3 above, the KDC deletes the public key of the removed Client, if it acts as repository of public keys for group members.
+* In case of forced eviction, i.e., for cases 2 and 3 above, the KDC deletes the authentication credential of the removed Client, if it acts as repository of authentication credentials for group members.

 * If the removed Client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the KDC removes the Client from the list of observers of that resource.